Probabilistic conformal blocks for Liouville CFT on the torus: Background on log-correlated fields and Gaussian multiplicative chaos

-\end{itemize} \end{lemma} \begin{proof} For the first claim, since a positive function is integrated against the GMC measure, we are in the classical case of the existence of moments of GMC with insertion of weight $\alpha$.
-Following \cite[Lemma~3.10]{DKRV16}, adapted to the case of one-dimensional GMC, the condition is thus $ \alpha <Q$ and $p < \frac{4}{\gamma^2} \wedge \frac{2}{\gamma} (Q -\alpha)$.
+\end{lemma} \begin{proof} For~\eqref{eq:GMC-moment1} we are in the classical case of the existence of moments of GMC with insertion of weight $\alpha$.
+The assertion follows from the argument for \cite[Lemma~3.10]{DKRV16}, adapted to the case of one-dimensional GMC.